Finding Adequate Lenses for Bible Study

 pink pencil on open bible page and pink

 We must find adequate lenses for Bible study, but this is very, very difficult.
 Further, it would be a mistake to think that everyone should have the same lens(es).
 That we think there is one lens for all is mainly because of the reductive ways we approach the task of interpretation in the West.
 Particularly in the United States.
 We read the Bible like we’re reading the newspaper–without critique.
-This causes problems because we should be critical of both the newspaper and of the Bible, reading widely, even with lenses with which we ultimately disagree.
-This is reading in a spirit of charity, charity being a central Christian virtue.
+This causes problems because we should be critical of both the newspaper and of the Bible.

 Our untrained ways of reading the Bible break my heart.
 Both conservatives and progressives do it.

-Not Just a Conservative Problem
+Not Just a Conservative or liberal Problem

 Again, this is of true of both the progressive and the conservative camps.
 Often we do not read each other’s work sympathetically, which speaks to our rigidity in place of the flexibility that defined Jesus’s life and ministry.